 Hohenschwangau Castle is a majestic royal castle and well-known tourist spot in Schwangau, Germany, dating to the 12th century.
 The manor has gone through various rebuilding due to the damage it gets from the different wars.

-It has a luxury of outstanding interior and items inside the castle where its largest room is the banquet hall, also called the “the hall of the heroes,” spacious and elegant bed chambers used by the royal family, and other sophisticated rooms to see inside the manor.
+It has the luxury of an outstanding interior and items inside the castle.
+Its largest room is the banquet hall, also called the “hall of the heroes,” spacious and elegant bed chambers used by the royal family, and other sophisticated rooms to see inside the manor.

-Rheinstein Castle is a sophisticated Romanticism, and the Medieval flair-filled castle in Rhineland-Palatinate, Germany, dated back to the 13th century.
-It was used as a toll castle before and fell apart in the 17th century tuning it into a ruin.
+Rheinstein Castle is a sophisticated Romanticism, and the Medieval flair-filled castle in Rhineland-Palatinate, Germany, dates back to the 13th century.
+It was used as a toll castle and fell apart in the 17th century, turning it into a ruin.

 Prince Friedrich Wilhelm of Prussia acquired the ruin in 1823.
-The prince had it rebuilt to have a 19th century Romanticism style of architecture and interior designs, turning Rheinstein Castle into one of the iconic and romantic castles in the town of Rhine.
+The prince had it rebuilt to have a 19th-century Romanticism style of architecture and interior designs, turning Rheinstein Castle into one of the iconic and romantic castles in the Rhine.

 The Rheinstein Castle has a great feature that visitors can see and discover up close.
-Some of these unique and pleasing features have been the wall and ceiling that have an impressive fresco with artistic illusionary paintings, antique furniture, knights’ armor and weaponry, a neo-Gothic castle chapel, and more.
+Some of these unique and pleasing features have been the wall and ceiling with an impressive fresco with artistic illusionary paintings, antique furniture, knights’ armor and weaponry, a neo-Gothic castle chapel, and more.

 Another highlight of the castle was its great illustration of medieval construction and defense structures, such as its working drawbridge and portcullis.
-The courtyard is another highlight to expect in Rheinstein Castle, where the Burgundy grapevine is growing and still producing grapes for over 500 years.
+The courtyard is another highlight of Rheinstein Castle, where the Burgundy grapevine has grown and produced grapes for over 500 years.

-Wartburg Castle is an elegant castle that blends splendidly into its lavish forest surroundings and has a height of about 400 meters above the splendid town of Eisenach in Thuringia, Germany making it more majestic from afar and even up close.
-The castle stands as a monument and cultural site of international standing and the cultural history of Germany and Europe.
+Wartburg Castle is an elegant castle that blends splendidly into its lavish forest surroundings and has a height of about 400 meters above the splendid town of Eisenach in Thuringia, Germany, making it more majestic from afar and even up close.
+The castle is a monument and cultural site of international standing and the cultural history of Germany and Europe.

-Wartburg Castle holds great historical significance for witnessing historical events such as being a refuge for the exiled Martin Luther.
-While in his stay in the castle, he translated the New Testament into German.
-It also has a large number of art and memorabilia collections that are preserved excellently.
+Wartburg Castle is significant for witnessing historical events, such as being a refuge for the exiled Martin Luther.
+While staying in the castle, he translated the New Testament into German.
+It also has many art and memorabilia collections that are preserved excellently.

 Baron Stephan von Sarter built the castle in 1822, but it was severely destroyed due to World War II.
 Schloss Drachenburg has gone through several restorations and rebuilding.

-Most of the luxuries and interior beauty within the castle were various classic late 19th-century furniture; picturesque history paintings hang on the walls, spacious halls, sophisticated stairwells, and charming symbols in the castle’s dining room.
+Most of the luxuries and interior beauty within the castle were various classic late 19th-century furniture, picturesque history paintings hanging on the walls, spacious halls, sophisticated stairwells, and charming symbols in the castle’s dining room.